Key for water heights :

 - Big Rock (L-M) : Fishes from both banks.
 Top section is best from left bank, whereas the tail section is best from right bank.
 The faster top section fishes best from 3in to 1ft6.
 Start just below tail of Larch Tree (ripples) and fish down and past the big rock formation itself and into the main body of the pool.
 Best lies are just as a small bay forms on the right bank down to the rock point.
 Be careful when you reach the rock point as the gravel shelves away very quickly.
 The tail section is best fished from 9in to 2ft9.
-Take the boat across and start (wade in) opposite the rock in the middle of the pool and fish through.
+Take the boat across and start (wade in) opposite the rock in the middle of the pool and fish the tail through.
 Fish can often lie around this rock or just as then enter the pool.
 This section can also be fished from the left bank but due to the rocky outcrops and no backspace, speycasting with shooting heads makes life easier.

 - Ford (M-H) : Fishes from both banks.
 On a medium water right bank is favoured.
 Just continue after fishing Pol-Na-Ha, but wade out a little further and cover the deep channel along tree line on left bank.
 Left bank favoured in the higher water.

 - Beech Tree (M-H) : Fishes from both banks but mostly from left bank.
 The top section, starting where the treeline ends, will fish best at 2ft+.
 The tail section will fish from 1ft 2+.
 The deeper channel is to this bank so very long casting not required.
 Pay attention to the 3 large boulders at the tail….. the first 2 are known taking lies, but fish can be taken anywhere from top to bottom.
 No wading required at top section but as you near the tail you can wade out a little to cover the lies.
 If water above 3ft 6 right bank fishing can be productive although deep wading is required.
-Access from Big Rock boat and walk down or drive around.
+Access from Big Rock boat and walk down.

-- Cruive (L-M-H): Mainly left bank fishing.
+- Cruive (L-M-H): Left bank fishing.
 The top section will fish in low to medium heights and best from 6” to 1ft9.
 Walk onto the gravel spit and start 40yards down from the old Cruive (boulders across the river).
 Continue wading down gravel spit until you either run out of flow or it become too deep.
 Fish can lie anywhere down this stream.
 The tail section is best in higher water 2ft+.
 The easiest way to fish this section is to take the path down stream and before you come out the trees drop into the river, wade out a rod length+ and fish this section until you are opposite the grassy bank.
 The wading is easy but you need to cast long to cover the large boulders in mid-river, where the fish lie.
 NB: No Boat here as stated on map!